jennykcw/sales-performance-dashboard/README.md

 ## 🧠 SQL Queries
 All SQL queries used to address the business questions are stored in the [`sql/`](./sql/) folder.
 Each file is named according to the query number and topic for easy reference.

+## 📑 Insights & Recommendations
+Each query was analyzed to derive actionable insights and recommendations for sales and customer performance.

+- **Sales KPIs:** revenue trends, top categories, best-selling products, and monthly performance.
+- **Customer KPIs:** purchase behaviour, regional distribution, loyalty patterns, and age group trends.

+Detailed insights and recommendations are documented in the [`summary/`](./summary/) folder.

+*Note: All monetary values are assumed in USD as the dataset does not specify currency.*

 ## 🗂️ Project Structure
 - `README.md` - Project overview and documentation
 - `sql/` - SQL scripts for analysis